emilybstevens/pyber-analysis/README.md

 ![Figure 5](analysis/Fig5.png)

 ### % of Total Rides by City Type
+- Rural cities accounted for the smallest portion of total rides (5.3%).
+- Suburban cities accounted for the mid portion of total rides (26.3%).
+- Urban cities accounted for the largest portion of total rides (68.4%).
+- Urban cities accounted for a larger portion of total rides than rural and suburban cities combined.
 ![Figure 6](analysis/Fig6.png)

 ### % of Total Drivers by City Type